 Fig.5.
 Serial port data and Excel.
 The parser configuration window.

 The next tab is a very important part of the parser configuration.
 The data parser uses this information for data extraction from the data block.
-In the example, the data block contains 28 data items (see fig.1) namely: DDATE, DTIME, TLFLOW, TLVOLM and so on, which should be separated out to different variables.
+In the example, the data block contains 28 data items (see fig.1), namely: DDATE, DTIME, TLFLOW, TLVOLM, and so on, which should be separated out into different variables.
 Later, these variables will be used in the data export and will be placed in different columns of our excel file.
 The file with all variables you can download here and load it on the "Data parsing" page (fig.6 pos.#8).

 Fig.6.
 Serial port data and Excel.
 Parser items.

 Any new items may be added by clicking the "Add item" button (fig.6, pos.7).
 Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
 For this example, all 28 variables with their corresponding descriptions have been added.